 (2) The provisions of Part 9 of the Land Administration Act 1997 shall apply to the acquisition of any jetty under this Act as if it were land required for a public work, and compensation shall be claimable, payable, and assessed in respect thereto as in that Act provided and not otherwise.

-[Section 6 amended by No. 31 of 1997 s.
+[Section 6 amended: No. 31 of 1997 s.
 142.]

 7. Power to grant licences